 By providing a safe, comfortable environment to seniors, they can live their last stage of life with as much care as they need to be happy and healthy.

 Seniors who are living independently may live in a community with other seniors and assistance is nearby, if needed.
-They may live in an apartment, condo, or even in a home with a private room.
+They may live in an apartment, condo, or even in a home with a private room.2umh.org, “Your Guide to Senior Care: Independent Senior Housing“, Accessed November 19, 2021

 Independent living communities provide seniors with activities that help them continue living by themselves, such as exercise programs, medication and medical condition education, and social activities.

 As seniors grow older in independent communities, they may need additional assistance performing daily living skills and that assistance is available where they live.
-Seniors can remain in the independent living community for as long as the services they need are provided, and after that, they may have to move to a setting that provides a high level of care.
+Seniors can remain in an independent living community for as long as they need.
+If they end up requiring care services that are not provided, they may have to move to an assisted living facility that provides a higher level of care.

 How to Know Which Living Situation Is Best